38th TMW US TACTICAL MISSILES

 The heavy slate ceiling tiles began to randomly fall after the hangar had been occupied for less than a year.
 All personnel had to wear their "Army" combat helmets in the hangar as there weren't enough hard hats to go around.
 Safety tabs had to be welded to each ceiling cross member.

 The Flight Controls area as seen from the Guidance System Checkout Area.
-The photo is after the famed "Baby Blue" Floor Tiles had been removed from the hangar floor.
+The photo is after the famed "Baby Blue" asphalt floor tiles had been removed from the hangar floor.
 The Guidance System Checkout area (GSC)

 The front of a SCOPS (Systems Checkout Power Supply) sits behind the last nose section, a Test Set M is visible on the work stand.
 The trailer to the left is a 4000A with both the "Mod-B" and "Mod-C" used to supply power to the nose section during transit.